 During the session, the project team shared details about the upcoming construction.
 Participants also had the opportunity to ask questions and provide feedback.

-If you were unable to attend, you can view the presentation below and meeting materials in Documents section.
+If you were unable to attend, you can view the presentation below and the meeting materials in the Documents section.

 The Queen's Bridge, built in 1973, spans the Thames River along Queens Avenue.
 It is a three-span steel plate girder bridge with an exposed concrete deck, carrying two lanes of westbound traffic, a westbound bike lane, and sidewalks on both sides.